 Also, be prepared that if you right on the street’s edge, parade members will come up to your kids.
 I was thankful for our wide angle lens because we got some really, really wonderful shots during the parade.

-Also, I recommend checking out the book 101 Disneyland Tips.
+Also, I recommend checking out the book 101 Disneyland Tips (affiliate link).
 I didn’t learn of it until after our trip, but it looks excellent!

 Anything you would add to this list?